-The 2019 Series P Bonds are being issued to provide funds for, among other things, (a) the financing and/or refinancing of the construction of various capital projects approved by the Board of Governors of the University from time-to-time as described herein (the "2019 Series P Projects") and (b) the financing of certain administrative, legal, financial and incidental expenses relating to the issuance of the 2019 Series P Bonds.
+The 2020 Series Q Bonds are being issued to provide funds for, among other things, (a) the current refunding of certain outstanding bonds of the University, as described herein (the "Prior Bonds") and (b) the financing of certain administrative, legal, financing and incidental expenses relating to the issuance of the 2020 Series Q Bond (the "2020 Series Q Refunding Project").
 See "PLAN OF FINANCE" herein.
-The 2019 Series P Bonds shall not be deemed to constitute a debt or liability of the State of New Jersey nor a pledge of the faith and credit or taxing power of the State of New Jersey or of any political subdivision thereof.
+The 2020 Series Q Bonds shall not be deemed to constitute a debt or liability of the State of New Jersey nor a pledge of the faith and credit or taxing power of the State of New Jersey or of any political subdivision thereof.
 The University has no taxing power.

-The 2019 Series P Bonds are issuable as fully registered bonds in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
-Individual purchases of interests in the 2019 Series P Bonds will be made in book-entry form only.
-Purchasers of such interests (the "Beneficial Owners") will not receive certificates representing their interests in the 2019 Series P Bonds.
-So long as Cede & Co., as nominee of DTC, is the owner of the 2019 Series P Bonds, references herein to the owners or registered owners will mean Cede & Co., and will not mean the Beneficial Owners of the 2019 Series P Bonds.
+The 2020 Series Q Bonds are issuable as fully registered bonds in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+Individual purchases of interests in the 2020 Series Q Bonds will be made in book-entry form only.
+Purchasers of such interests (the "Beneficial Owners") will not receive certificates representing their interests in the 2020 Series Q Bonds.
+So long as Cede & Co., as nominee of DTC, is the owner of the 2020 Series Q Bonds, references herein to the owners or registered owners will mean Cede & Co., and will not mean the Beneficial Owners of the 2020 Series Q Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM."

-The 2019 Series P Bonds will be delivered in fully registered form in denominations of \$1,000 or any integral multiple thereof.
-Interest on the 2019 Series P Bonds is payable semi-annually on May 1 and November 1, commencing on November 1, 2019.
-The 2019 Series P Bonds will bear interest from their dated date to their maturity (or prior redemption) at the applicable rate set forth above on this cover page.
+The 2020 Series Q Bonds will be delivered in fully registered form in denominations of \$5,000 or any integral multiple thereof.
+Interest on the 2020 Series Q Bonds is payable semi-annually on May 1 and November 1, commencing on May 1, 2020.
+The 2020 Series Q Bonds of each series and maturity will bear interest from their dated date to their maturity (or prior redemption) at the applicable rates set forth on the inside cover pages.

-The 2019 Series P Bonds are subject to redemption prior to maturity, as described herein under "The 2019 Series P Bonds-Redemption Provisions."
+The 2020 Series Q Bonds are not subject to redemption prior to maturity.

-All legal matters incident to the authorization and issuance of the 2019 Series P Bonds by the University are subject to the approval of legality by McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the University.
+All legal matters incident to the authorization and issuance of the 2020 Series Q Bonds by the University are subject to the approval of legality by McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the University.
 Certain legal matters will be passed upon for the University by the Office of the Senior Vice President and General Counsel and for the Underwriters by their counsel, Connell Foley LLP, Jersey City, New Jersey.
-It is expected that the 2019 Series P Bonds in definitive form will be available for delivery through the facilities of DTC in New York, New York on or about September 16, 2019.
+It is expected that the 2020 Series Q Bonds in definitive form will be available for delivery through the facilities of DTC in New York, New York on or about February 5, 2020.